shortfastgood/AI-Lab/README.md

-checkbox
+AI-Lab
 ========

-The CheckBoX is an experimental multiplatform mobile app
+The AI laboratory is a repository for AI API evaluation.